-The walkways are accessed via parking on Upper Terrace Drive, adjacent to Terrace Mountain, or via parking beneath Lower Terraces on Liberty Cap, an empty hot spring cone.
+The walkways are accessed via parking on Upper Terrace Drive, adjacent to Terrace Mountain, or beneath Lower Terraces on Liberty Cap, an empty hot spring cone.

-Lower Terrace Drive has a 0.5-mile one-way loop with a few places to park along the way.
-The best place to start exploring is at the Liberty Cap Parking Area, where there is a short boardwalk that loops around the hot springs.
+Lower Terrace Drive has a 0.5-mile one-way loop with few parking places.
+The best place to start exploring is at the Liberty Cap Parking Area, where a short boardwalk loops around the hot springs.

 Is it safe to swim in Mammoth Hot Springs?

 No, you cannot swim in the Mammoth Hot Springs themselves.
-The water is very hot (can be up to 199 degrees Fahrenheit) and also contains high levels of sulfur, making it lethal and therefore completely unsafe for swimming.
+The water is very hot (can be up to 199 degrees Fahrenheit) and contains high levels of sulfur, making it lethal and, therefore, completely unsafe for swimming.

 - Visiting Yellowstone in Winter